rust-lang/reference/src/attributes.md

   object file that this item's contents will be placed into.
 - `no_mangle` - on any item, do not apply the standard name mangling.
 Set the symbol for this item to its identifier.
+- `used` - on statics, this forces the compiler to keep the variable in the output object file.

 ### Deprecation